-DVConnect is the 24/7 statewide crisis telephone response service for people living with domestic and family violence.
+DVConnect is the 24/7 statewide crisis telephone response service for people experiencing domestic and family violence.

-We offer professional and non judgemental telephone support to thousands of callers every year and coordinate immediate safety to those having to leave the violence in their homes from anywhere in the state.
+We offer professional and non judgemental telephone support and advice to thousands of callers every year and coordinate immediate safety for those having to leave the violence in their homes from anywhere in the state.